-9.3.1 The operator of a Mauritius aeroplane to which this Chapter applies shall establish and maintain a training programme that is designed to ensure that a person who receives training acquires and maintains the competency to perform assigned duties, including skills related to human performance.
-Ground and flight training programmes shall be established either through internal programmes or through a training services provider, and shall include or make reference to a syllabus for those training programme shall include training to competency for all equipment installed.

-9.3.2 Flight simulators shall be used to the maximum extent practicable for initial and annual recurrent training.
+- 9.3.1 The operator of a Mauritius aeroplane to which this Chapter applies shall establish and maintain a training programme that is designed to ensure that a person who receives training acquires and maintains the competency to perform assigned duties, including skills related to human performance.
+Ground and flight training programmes shall be established either through internal programmes or through a training services provider, and shall include or make reference to a syllabus for those training programmes in the company operations manual.
+The training programme shall include training to competency for all equipment installed. - 9.3.2 Flight simulators shall be used to the maximum extent practicable for initial and annual recurrent training.